Let’s get you prepared for your Thailand vacation! Below, you’ll find a list of 31 essential Thai phrases to know for your upcoming trip.

 When I first saw the Thai language written out, I was extremely intimidated.

-How was I supposed to learn basic Thai phrases, let alone communicate with the locals?
+How was I supposed to learn basic Thai phrases, let alone communicate with the local Thais?
 I didn’t even know the Thai alphabet.

-Luckily, as tourists, we can get by without understanding the Thai alphabet.
-Although you won’t be able to read Thai words using this guide, you will learn how to bargain shop for taxis, get the best price on clothes at the market, and ask for directions.
+Luckily, as tourists, we can get by without proper knowledge of the Thai script.
+Although you won’t be able to read Thai words using this guide, you will learn how to bargain shop for taxis, get the best price on clothes at the market, order delicious Thai food and ask for directions. – You’ll get a long way compared to the average tourist.

-I highly recommend copying some of these common phrases into your phone and practicing them before you leave for Southeast Asia.
+I highly recommend copying some of these useful Thai phrases into your phone and practicing them before you leave for Southeast Asia is a good idea.

 Kah VS Krop

 In the Thai language, you’ll quickly notice that the words “kah” and “krop” are used frequently.
-Thai people use these two words to end most phrases.
+Thai native speakers use these two words to end most phrases.
 You’ll notice just how frequently these two words appear when we get into the list of common Thai phrases below.

-For now, you should know that “kah” is used by women and “krop” is used by men.
+For now, you should know that “kah” is used by women and “krop” is used by male speakers.
 This phrase never changes no matter who you are talking to.
 So, if you’re female, use “kah” to end phrases and if you’re male, use “krop” to end phrases.

 Thai people use kah and krop because it’s polite.
-Therefore, it is certainly necessary to add these to the end of common phrases when applicable.
+Therefore, it is certainly a big deal to add these to the end of common phrases when applicable.

 The most basic and important Thai phrase to learn is how to say hello and goodbye.